 During your conversations, you might uncover aspects of your friends’ pasts.
 This might include coping strategies that worked for your friends in the past, strategies they could use instead of turning to drugs.
 This knowledge of the drug users is why it is important to include people who know the users well in your intervention.
 These people will know the people before and during the drug use.
 They can help provide support during their treatment and beyond.

 An addiction to a powerful narcotic such as meperidine/Demerol can be extremely dangerous, even deadly.
-The strength of the drug and the power it can have over users means that it is important to seek qualified professional treatment.
-This treatment can come in the form of various programs, outpatient treatments, and inpatient rehab centers.
+The strength of the drug and its power over users means that it is important to seek qualified professional treatment.
+This treatment can come from various programs, outpatient treatments, and inpatient rehab centers.

 Are you worried about finding an inpatient treatment center?
 Are you worried about paying for it?
 Call us.
 We can help you.
 We will work with your insurance company to find what it covers and place you in the right rehab center to help you break free from the grip of Demerol.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.

 Licensed medical professionals review material we publish on our site.
 The material is not a substitute for qualified medical diagnoses, treatment, or advice.
 It should not be used to replace the suggestions of your personal physician or other health care professionals.